Tax cut: Costs and benefits study

-Any tax cuts will significantly reduce tax revenues in the first place.
-The growing tax revenue from economic growth will never fully offset this fact.
-Thus, the gap needs to be compensated and financed by an increase in public debt, raising other taxes, or cutting spending.
-Usually, cuts in income tax are compensated by an increase in consumption taxes, but there are several ways a government may compensate for tax cuts:
+Any tax cuts will significantly reduce tax revenues initially.
+The increase in tax revenue from economic growth does not fully offset this effect.
+Thus, the gap must be financed through an increase in public debt, higher taxes, or reduced spending.
+Usually, cuts in income tax are offset by increases in consumption taxes, but there are several ways a government may compensate for tax cuts: